BalajiJ234/lifesync/EPICS.md

-# LifeSync - Product EPICs
+# WealthPulse - Product EPICs

-This file defines the major EPICs (big features) for LifeSync.
+This file defines the major EPICs (big features) for WealthPulse.
 Each EPIC contains multiple user stories.

 ---